forcepusher/PortableAgent/README.md

 3. You MUST keep the code testable.
 No singletons and static instance fields.
 4. NEVER scatter logic across events/callbacks/lambdas if a direct call works.
 5. NEVER sandwich classes in one file.
 Limit to one public class per file.
+6. NEVER create separate methods for trivial functionality or invent a wheel.

 ## Unity Engine